bradleyjay/datadog_test/datadog/answers.md

 ---
 ## Add a metric from the MySQL Integration, include the anomaly function

 With the JSON guide in hand, this part was much easier.
 The anomaly function was added by simply wrapping the metric in the anomalies() function.
-Additionally, per the general anomaly monitor [guide](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), I set the anomaly() call to watch for values beyond two standard deviations away from the average CPU time MySQL spends in user space, displayed as a percentage:
+Additionally, per the general anomaly monitor [guide](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), I set the anomalies() call to watch for values beyond two standard deviations away from the average CPU time MySQL spends in user space, displayed as a percentage:

 ![Python with Metric2 added](images/2_2_MetricAdded.png)